🦋 WHEN WAS THE LAST TIME YOU WERE THERE FOR YOURSELF? → EXPLORE SELF-LOVE WORKBOOK

 You may begin to notice small changes:

-If your inner dialogue is rooted in long-standing self-doubt, it can also be helpful to explore the deeper patterns behind it in How to Overcome Low Self-Esteem.
+If your negative self-talk is connected to long-standing feelings of self-doubt or unworthiness, it can be helpful to explore the deeper beliefs beneath those thoughts in How to Overcome Low Self-Esteem.

 🌷 You Are Not Your Thoughts

-If you would like deeper support on your journey, you can explore our collection of self-love tools, emotional healing resources, and inner work guidance from
+If you would like deeper support on your self-love journey, you can explore our collection of self-love tools, emotional healing resources, and inner work guidance from Sisters Creation.

 With love,